darrenpmeyer/openc/README.md

 # Notes

 This software is **alpha** and provided **without warranty of any kind, express or implied**.
 Use it at your own risk, since it has not been tested thoroughly and might cause issues.

+## Why we use the `stoken` command

+OpenConnect supports RSA soft tokens through `libstoken`.
+This works 98% of the time, but doesn't work with:

+* Certain unusal token configurations
+* Situations where you need to enter the next token code to re-sync

+Using the `stoken` command is more fragile, in that it requires another external moving part; however, it handles every case I've been able to throw at it, unlike OpenConnect's built-in support.

 # LICENSE (BSD 2-clause)